Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 Securing an MBBS seat in India is a high-stakes journey.
 At Doctor's Chamber, we simplify the complexity of NEET-UG dates, eligibility, and the intricate counselling process.
-Whether you are aiming for a top-tier Government Medical College (GMC) or exploring premium private and deemed institutions, this guide gives you the complete 2026 roadmap.
+Whether you are aiming for a top-tier Government Medical College (GMC), a private state-quota seat, a deemed university, or a Management/NRI quota in a premium institution, this guide gives you the complete 2026 roadmap — dates, scores, fees, paperwork and pitfalls.
+Read it once, end to end, and you will understand exactly how a NEET rank converts into a confirmed white coat.

 1. NEET UG 2026 — Key Dates & Exam Overview

-The National Eligibility cum Entrance Test (NEET) is the only gateway to medical education in India.
+The National Eligibility cum Entrance Test (NEET), conducted by the National Testing Agency, is the only gateway to medical education in India.
+A single score is used by every authority — MCC, every State DME, every deemed university and every private college.
+There is no separate institutional entrance test.
 Critical dates for the 2026 cycle:

 | Event | Date (Expected) |